Tehran, Iran, Jul. 13

 By Milad Fashtami - Trend:

-Iranian Foreign Minister Mohammad Javad Zarif is expected to meet with his American counterpart John Kerry in Vienna on Sunday afternoon at the sidelines of the sixth round of nuclear negotiations between Tehran and the P5+1 group of countries.
+Iranian Foreign Minister Mohammad Javad Zarif is expected to meet with his American counterpart John Kerry in Vienna on Sunday afternoon.

 "If we reach new agreement until July 20 we may extend the talks for only a few days, and not more," he said, Iran's Mehr News Agency reported.